 - Resource Centre

 Enrolments for Prep to Year 6 students in 2019 – Parents wishing to enrol students in Prep to Year 6 for 2019 need to make an appointment at our school office for an interview.
 Please contact us on 8766 3100.
-Enrolments are only taken for families who reside within the school’s designated neighbourhood area.
+Enrolments are only taken for families who reside within our designated School Zone.

 2020 Prep Enrolments